elastic/connectors/docs/DEVELOPING.md

 ##### `tables`

 Comma-separated list of tables.
-The Oracle connector will fetch data from all tables present in the configured database, if the value is `*` .
+The Oracle Database connector will fetch data from all tables present in the configured database, if the value is `*`.
 Default value is `*`.
 Examples:

   - `table_1, table_2`
   - `*`

 ##### `fetch_size`

-Number of rows to fetch on each call.
+Number of rows to fetch on each request to Oracle Database.
 Default value is `50`.

 ##### `retry_count`

-The number of retry attempts after failed call to Oracle.
+The number of retry attempts after failed request to Oracle Database.
 Default value is `3`.

 ##### `oracle_protocol`

-Protocol which the connector uses to establish a connection.
-Default value is `TCP`. i.e. For a secured connection, a user needs to pass `TCPS`.
+The protocol which the connector uses to establish a connection.
+Default value is `TCP`.
+Note: For a secured connection, a user needs to use `TCPS`.

 ##### `oracle_home`